An Opening In The Fight To Educate Afghan Girls

 The dire situation in Afghanistan demands urgent action.
 Even before the Taliban regained power, the country was one of the world's poorest and most underdeveloped.
 Now, more than two years into Taliban rule, the economy has all but collapsed, and millions of Afghans don't know where their next meal will come from.

-The United Nations World Food Program has warned that acute malnutrition is above emergency thresholds in 25 of 34 provinces and is expected to worsen.
-Moreover, the UN Office for the Co-ordination of Humanitarian Affairs estimated that two-thirds of Afghanistan's population – a staggering 28 people – would need urgent humanitarian assistance to survive this year, owing to long-term drought-like conditions and crippling economic decline.
+The United Nations World Food Programme has warned that acute malnutrition is above emergency thresholds in 25 of 34 provinces and is expected to worsen.
+Moreover, the UN Office for the Coordination of Humanitarian Affairs estimated that two-thirds of Afghanistan's population, a staggering 28.3 million people, would need urgent humanitarian assistance to survive this year, owing to long-term drought-like conditions and crippling economic decline.

 Legal Disclaimer: